App Store Commissions: An ASC 606 Accounting Guide

 Key Insights and Best Practices

-Revenue Completeness:
+Revenue Completeness

-Low-Quality Data and Audit:
+Low-Quality Data and Audit

 Conclusion

-Hubifi can significantly simplify this process by automating data gathering, data cleaning, reconciliation, and eliminating the need for manual file creation entirely—automatically generating your journal entries and enrichment needed to analyze the data.
-Contact us to learn more about automating this process, or schedule a demo with your Apple data to get started today.
+Hubifi can significantly simplify and improve this process by automating the data gathering, data cleaning, reconciliation, and eliminating the need for all the manual file creation entirely - automatically generating your journal entries and enrichment needed to analyze the data at a level not available manually.

 Google Play

-Google holds the data needed to account for subscription revenue and the order-to-cash cycle in two reports: the Estimated Sales Report and the Earnings Report.
-However, Google maintains only a portion of the necessary data to record revenue according to ASC 606 correctly, unlike some other billing/payment tools.
-Refer to Figure 1 for a summary of accounting that can be achieved with data from Google compared to other common Billing and Payment systems used in the Subscription/SaaS industry.
+Google maintains only a portion of the necessary data to record revenue according to ASC 606 correctly, unlike some other billing/payment tools.
+See Figure 1 for a summary of accounting that can be achieved from Google, compared to other common Billing and Payment systems used in the Subscription/SaaS industry.

 Data Extraction